 While drugs may seem to relieve pain and provide relief, the long-term use of drugs is certainly not advisable.
 Therefore, you can take your seniors to a chiropractor.
 They can use natural therapies and methods to treat the problem.

 You can even consider applying ice packs or heat pads where they are experiencing pain.

-A physical therapist or other healthcare provider can attempt to make physical adjustments to the spine with the goals of improving mobility and reducing stiffness, discomfort, or pain.
+A physical therapist or other healthcare providers can attempt to make physical adjustments to the spine to improve mobility and reduce stiffness, discomfort, or pain.

 A gentle massage to the low back can relieve the muscle ache that commonly leads to low back pain.
 Massage also increases blood flow to the low back, which speeds up healing by bringing nutrients and oxygen to damaged muscles.